Otoké uses this space to talk to important issues in the industry and how we think it affects the industry.

 Otoké feels that the use of proprietaries has created a lot of confusion about what these formulations are doing and how.
 We believe that growers should run trials using manufactured nutrients just to establish a baseline and to gain experience with growing the plants themselves rather than having the proprietary nutrient companies control your harvest.

 If your proprietary produces 2x the yield of a nominal NPK program, then you have pretty clear answer of what to use.
-But if your proprietary only produces say 15% more product than a noiminal NPK , the additional cost of the proprietary may not be warranted.
+But if your proprietary only produces say 15% more product than NPK , the additional cost of the proprietary may not be warranted.